carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 `imgpkg copy -b public-reg.io/bundle@bbbbbb --to-repository my.private-registry.io/myname/bundle --config single-repo.yaml`

-Given that the Bundle points to the OCI Image `public-reg.io/exact-app@sha256:aaaaaaa`, the above command will copy it to `my.private-registry.io/myname/exact-app@sha256:aaaaaaa`.
+And the Bundle points to the OCI Image `public-reg.io/exact-app@sha256:aaaaaaa`, the above command will copy it to `my.private-registry.io/myname/exact-app@sha256:aaaaaaa`.
 For other options of matching check the [Overrides section](#overrides)

-##### Copy all OCI Images to the new Registry but maintain the Original Repository name
+##### Copy all OCI Images to the new Registry but maintain the Original Repository

 This strategy will copy each OCI Image to the target Registry and will store it in the same Repository as the OCI Image originated.